AM311/Cybersecurity_Report/home.md

  9. **Steal the credentials of the logged account:**
 	 Once the user has followed the instructions and run the exploit, on the Kali machine we should see that a new session (with a given numeric ID) has been opened.
 Typing `sessions -i <ID>` we launch the `meterpreter` CLI with that endpoint and are ready to communicate.

-	Now that we are able to send requests to the infected machine, we firstly check the ident
+	Now that we are able to send requests to the infected machine, we firstly check the identity of the process we a